SPEAK FOR SHELTER PETS!

 The lives of shelter pets matter deeply to me and I want my elected officials to address and solve issues that reflect my values.
 I want my tax dollars spent to save the lives of shelter animals and not spent to end those lives.

-You have successfully addressed potholes, the budget and pensions.
+You have successfully addressed potholes and the budget.
 You can solve this issue too.
 There is a proven solution.
 The only thing BARC leadership has to do is comprehensively implement it.

 Why are we doing this?